Supplier Code of Conduct

 HMI expects its suppliers to adopt sound labor practices and treat their workers fairly in accordance with local laws and regulations.
 In addition, suppliers must comply with the following standards:

-- (f) No Discrimination.
-Suppliers shall not discriminate in its employment practices on the basis of race, color, religion, sex, age, physical disability, national origin, creed, or any other basis prohibited by law.
+(f) No Discrimination.
+Suppliers shall not discriminate in hiring and employment practices on grounds of race, religion, age, nationality, social or ethnic origin, sexual orientation, gender, gender identity or expression, marital status, pregnancy, political affiliation, disability, or any other basis prohibited by law.

 HMI expects its suppliers to conduct their businesses in accordance with the highest standards of ethical behavior and in accordance with applicable laws and regulations.
 Suppliers are expected to conform to these requirements in each of the following areas:

-- (d) HMI Policies and Procedures.
-Suppliers must comply with HMI's published policies and procedures, including, but not limited to, HMI's Employment of Relatives and Personal Conduct policies.
+(d) HMI Policies and Procedures.
+Suppliers must comply with HMI's published policies and procedures.

 HMI suppliers must abide by all economic sanctions or trade embargoes that the United States has adopted, whether they apply to foreign countries, political organizations, or particular foreign individuals and entities.